Direct booking tips: how to offer more value than an OTA

 Offer a discounted rate

-The strategy of the massive chains has undeniable merits.
+This obvious strategy has undeniable merits.
 A 2014 Google study showed that people book through OTAs because they believe they will get the best deal.
 Make it clear on your website and other marketing material that this is not the case, and offer a discounted rate for booking direct.

-Although you will be earning less, you won’t be paying commission, which can sometimes be as high as 25%.
+Although you will be earning less, you won’t be paying commission, which is often around 15–30%.
 Do the maths and come up with a figure that works for your hotel.

 Offer incentives

-Unfortunately, price parity agreements with OTAs mean that hoteliers can’t always offer a better deal in terms of room rate, but you can sway guests in favour of booking direct by offering special incentives and value-ads.
+Unfortunately, price parity agreements with OTAs mean that hoteliers can’t always offer a better deal in terms of room rate (although these are starting to become a bit fairer), but you can sway guests in favour of booking direct by offering special incentives and value-ads.
 Here are a few ideas for perks that can convince guests to book direct:

 Room upgrade

-In a survey by Overnight Success, about 48% of respondents said that the perk most likely to convince them to book direct is a free room upgrade.
+In a survey by Software Advice, about 48% of respondents said that the perk most likely to convince them to book direct is a free room upgrade.
 It doesn’t have to be an upgrade to the penthouse suite either.
 Simple improvements like a better view, a balcony, a kitchenette, or a suite with a living room are all appreciated by guests.

 Room service

 If your hotel offers room service, you might want to consider waiving the surcharge for guests who book direct.
-23% of respondents in the Overnight Success survey said that the offer of free room service would be the incentive most likely to convince them to book direct.
+23% of respondents in the Software Advice survey said that the offer of free room service would be the incentive most likely to convince them to book direct.

 Free meal(s)

-The way to guests hearts may well be through their stomachs.
-43% of the Overnight Success study respondents said a free meal would be the best in-room incentive to offer them in return for direct bookings.
+The way to guests' hearts may well be through their stomachs.
+43% of the Software Advice survey respondents said a free meal would be the best in-room incentive to offer them in return for direct bookings.
 Consider offering guests who book direct one free meal at your onsite restaurant or a gift card for a popular local restaurant if you don’t have your own.

 While we are on the subject of breakfasts, when hotels.com asked people what they like hotels to have in their breakfast spread, guests said that fresh fruit, coffee and tea, meats and eggs, bread or toast and a good juice selection were appreciated.